Swollen Lymph Nodes in Children – When to Worry?

 Usually, there is nothing to worry if a child has enlarged lymph nodes.
 It is a sign of the nodes doing their job and fighting off infections that the child may have as in the case of ‘mesenteric adenitis‘, where there are swollen lymph nodes in the stomach that go away on their own with time.
 Enlarged lymph nodes in different parts of the body may be caused due to different infections.
 It is normal to notice small lymph nodes in children; however, if they get bigger, it is a sign of an infection.

-What Causes Swollen Lymph Nodes?
+Causes of Swollen Lymph Nodes in Children

 1. Lymphadenitis